FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 The batch with a higher score is considered the winning batch.

-- Players who bet on the winning batch wins 90% of the amount of the wager they placed.
-(The remaining 10% is considered as "rental fee" [寺銭 - てらぜん, *terazen*] for the gambling parlor)
+- Players who bet on the winning batch wins 100% of the amount of the wager they placed.

+>If playing for money, then only 90% of the amount of the wager is won.
+(The remaining 10% is considered as "rental fee" [寺銭 - てらぜん, *terazen*] for the gambling parlor).
+{.is-info}

 - Players who bet on the other batch loses their wager; it is taken by the dealer.
+- The dealer's bet goes back to the dealer, whether it is placed on the winning batch or not.

 # Additional Rounds
 No particular setup is given for playing additional rounds.
 When playing at a casino or parlour, the dealer will remain the dealer, though the players may cycle their seating positions.